Ao Tawhiti: Unlimited 2003–2011

 Unlimited started with just 40 students (dubbed the "foundation forty") as well as 7 staff.
 It opened in January 2003 at its site on Cashel Street.
 Unlimited was originally based on the first floor of the Southern Star House building (which housed shops on the ground floor) and later occupied the second floor as well.

 Ao Tawhiti claim that in 2003 a New Zealand business magazine named 'Unlimited' allegedly challenged the Unlimited school in relation to their name.
 The school claims it responded by renaming Unlimited to Unlimited Paenga Tawhiti, although few details about the case are given.

 In 2004, the construction of the Hallensteins Building (known as "Northern Tower" by those at the school) was established across from Unlimited's original premises on the corner of Cashel Street and High Street.
 It was built to help facilitate the growing number of students, which was upwards of 200 at the time.
 Students and staff moved into the building in 2005.
 Unlimited also expanded into the basement of The Crossing building that year, next door to the Southern Star Building.
+Unlimited's presence in the city centre was a core aspect of the school's student culture and philosophy to learning, and the building was important in the development of this culture.

-Unlimited's presence in the city centre was a core aspect of the school's student culture and philosophy to learning.
-The Hallensteins Building was important in the development of this culture.
+On 13 August 2007, students from Unlimited staged protests on Stewart Fountain, a public water feature dedicated to Sir Robertson Stewart situated near the school.
+The students criticised the council for moving in to demolish the fountain after Stewart had died earlier that day.
+As many as 30 students remained after school hours and attempted to stage a second protest throughout the night.
+Police reportedly decided to remove protesters, arresting thirteen people; nine were released for being under seventeen and were dealt with by Youth Aid.

-Unlimited reached a maximum MOE roll of 400 students by 2008.
+By 2008, Unlimited reached a maximum MOE roll of 400 students.